 Did you know?
 Greece has about 226 inhabited islands that house loads of excitement from watching sunsets to exquisite fests.

 Most of them are only an hour apart if you travel by ferry.
-And with so much majesty and adventure all clustered in one place, we guess Greece will most probably rank on amongst the top yet again in the list of the best honeymoon destinations 2022!
+And with so much majesty and adventure all clustered in one place, we guess Greece will most probably rank amongst the top yet again in the list of the best honeymoon destinations in 2022!

 7. Birthdays – Not a Celebration

-It may sound strange, but the elderly of the Greeks do not celebrate their Birthdays.
+It may sound strange, but the elderly Greeks do not celebrate their Birthdays.
 In actuality, the elderly may not even remember their birth dates because they associate birthday celebrations with self-obsession and self-centeredness.
 Instead, the naming days get celebrated.

 On naming days, the Greeks arrange an open house and let willing people pay a visit to the person who got named.
 The guests may bring gifts.
 And the host arranges a feast.
 This celebration is similar to that of birthdays.

 As a resident of any other country, you would naturally expect Sunday to be the busiest day of the week, at least on the streets.